This post is a travelguide about the best things to do in Shiraz.

 The Qavam house is an old traditional home of the 19th century family of Mohammad Qavam.
 The rich merchants came originally from Qazvin, but choose to built their upper class home in Shiraz.

 It is most famous for the Narenjestan garden and the beautiful mosaics.
+It might remind you of the traditional homes in Kashan.

 11. The tomb of Hafez